Archive for October, 2006

 He was also an annoying shit.
 He would howl the entire time he was caged on car trips, and most of the time if he was loose.
 “Surely no animal can howl like that for 8 hours straight.”
 No, he will go hoarse before then, but still try to let us know how pissed he was.
 After going outside, he would come in and gorge, then purge.
 I cleaned up almost as much cat puke as Sammy (the dog) did.
 And he would yowl if his water bowl had dog drool in it.

-Apparantly the puking and constant thirst were signs that his kidneys were failing.
+Apparently the puking and constant thirst were signs that his kidneys were failing.
 Over the last week, he quit eating, lost several pounds, and became lethargic.
-Those are pretty much the only signs that I believe show an animal (or human) is actually sick.
+Those are pretty much the only signs